 The earnings and wage cyclicality for hourly paid workers who do not change employers is shown in Table 3.
 Compared to the estimates for all workers in Table 2, the procyclicality of both earnings and wages is slightly more pronounced among employees who are hourly paid.
 In the full sample (first row), the estimates are again very noisy and not statistically significant.
 However, when only workers with overtime payments are considered (second row), the coefficients on the change in unemployment are not only higher than in the full sample, but also statistically significant in the estimates of monthly earnings.
 A one point increase in the West German unemployment rate is associated with a reduction in basic earnings by 1% and with a decrease in overall earnings including overtime pay by about 1.2% for workers in this sample.
+Paid overtime hence exhibits a procyclical behavior, being higher during upswings when labor demand is rising.
 The procyclicality of earnings is only slightly higher for hourly paid workers in the private sector (third row), and still significant at the 10% and the 5% level.
 The size of these earnings effects compares with an earnings procyclicality of about 1.9% for job stayers with no extra job for the U.S. (Devereux, 2001).
 All measures of the hourly wage rate exhibit procyclical signs, but the estimates are not statistically different from zero.
-Although the hourly real wage of hourly paid workers shows no significant cyclicality, regardless of the wage measures considered, hourly paid workers with overtime pay experience procyclical perperiod earnings movements.
+Although the hourly real wage of hourly paid workers shows no significant cyclicality, regardless of the wage measures considered, hourly paid workers with overtime pay experience procyclical per-period earnings movements.
 This may indicate that adjustments over the business cycle are realized through working hours at relatively stable hourly wages.